conestack/cone.app/docs/source/model.rst

 ``cone.app.model.AppRoot`` derives from :ref:`FactoryNode <model_factory_node>`
 and represents the application model root node.

-This node gets instanciated only once on application startup.
+This node gets instantiated only once on application startup.
 Every plugin entry point registered with :ref:`register_entry <plugins_application_model>` gets written to the ``factories`` attribute of the root node.